artainmo/examrank03/README.md

 ### Info:
-This is a unit-test for the examrank03 at 42 school.
+This is a unit-test written in python for the examrank03 at 42 school.
 One for micro_paint and one for mini_paint.
 This unittest exists to make sure you calculate your objects in the same way 42 school does.

 ### prerequisite:
 * Python3.7